wrightrocket/webhook.site/index.markdown

 [![Docker Cloud Build Status](https://img.shields.io/docker/cloud/build/fredsted/webhook.site.svg)](https://hub.docker.com/r/fredsted/webhook.site)
 [![GitHub last commit](https://img.shields.io/github/last-commit/fredsted/webhook.site.svg)](https://github.com/fredsted/webhook.site/commits/master)

-With Webhook.site, you can easily test HTTP webhooks and other types of HTTP requests.

-A completely open-source version is available on [Github](https://github.com/fredsted/webhook.site), while https://webhook.site hosts a similar version, but with more features, some of them requiring a paid subscription.

-Upon visiting the app, you get a random URL to send your requests and webhooks to, and they're all logged in the app – instantly.
-Check it out at [https://webhook.site](https://webhook.site).
+With [Webhook.site](https://webhook.site), you instantly get a unique, random URL that you can use to test and debug Webhooks and HTTP requests, as well as to create your own workflows using the [Custom Actions](/custom-actions.html) graphical editor or [WebhookScript](/webhookscript.html), a simple scripting language, to transform, validate and process HTTP requests.

+What are people using it for?

+* Testing Webhooks without needing an internet-facing Web server
+* Transforming Webhooks into other formats, and re-sending them to different systems
+* Connect different APIs that aren't compatible
+* Building contact forms that send emails
+* Instantly build APIs without needing infrastructure

 Built by Simon Fredsted ([@fredsted](https://twitter.com/fredsted)).

+## Open Source

+There are two versions of Webhook.site:

+* The completely open-source, MIT-licensed version is available on [Github](https://github.com/fredsted/webhook.site), which can be self-hosted using e.g. Docker, is great for testing Webhooks, but doesn't include features like Custom Actions.

+* The cloud version at https://webhook.site which has more features, some of them requiring a paid subscription.

 ## Acknowledgements

-The app was built with [Laravel](https://laravel.com) for the API and Angular.js for the frontend SPA.
+* The app was built with [Laravel](https://laravel.com) for the API and Angular.js for the frontend SPA.

-WebhookScript based on [Primi](https://github.com/smuuf/primi) Copyright (c) Přemysl Karbula.
+* WebhookScript based on [Primi](https://github.com/smuuf/primi) Copyright (c) Přemysl Karbula.
+* The WebhookScript editor is using the [Ace](https://ace.c9.io).
+* JSONPath extraction provided by [FlowCommunications](https://github.com/FlowCommunications/JSONPath).
+* This documentation site uses <a href="https://github.com/pmarsceill/just-the-docs">Just the Docs</a>, a documentation theme for Jekyll.